jfisherd/REST-Countries-API/README.md

-# Project 1, FrontEnd Mentor
+# Project 1, FrontEnd Mentor/REST Countries

 ## Description
-In this lab asynchronous API calls are simulated to explore Promise's.
-Calls are resolved and rejected randomly in order to simulate custom error classes and test how they handled.
+In this project, api requests are made to gather information about different countries, and displayed on a webpage.
+Countries can be filtered by region and with a search term.

 ## Running the program
-To view use this project, <!-- INSTRUCTIONS -->
+To view use this project, open home.html with Live Server.
 <br>

 ## Reflection Questions